“When life gives you lemons, turn them into an awesome margarita and leave the whole world wondering how you did it”

 A SnapChat chat

 And in a blink of an eye, we reached the final virtual session of the trek.
 As a longtime fan of consumer tech and the AR space, our meeting with Snap was without a doubt the most fascinating presentation to me.
 Our host, Alexis Garcia, took us on an engaging Snapchat trip over two-and-a-half hours filled with interactive filters and empowering stories.
 Alexis started off with a brief introduction and showed us a custom filter created just for Emory.
 The students and faculty alike had a great time taking silly selfies with the filter.
 Jean Luo and Pete Horgan then continued the journey with their introduction into the work of product managers at Snap.
 The constant interaction with various other teams and the ability to fully own a feature are highlights of the product manager internship position and really show the care and thoughtfulness Snap puts into fostering future talent.
-Christopher DiFeliciantonio then took over with a crash course on how Snap leverages the power of data science for all of its departments, whether it’s for improving revenue, helping to make product decisions or understanding consumer insights.
+Next was a crash course on how Snap leverages the power of data science for all of its departments, whether it’s for improving revenue, helping to make product decisions or understanding consumer insights.
 These uses are all too familiar to the MSBA cohort, who have spent the past nine months working on numerous analytical projects across all disciplines and on a wide variety of business problems.
 We then had an opportunity to speak with Jeff Miller MBA10, a well-known Emory alum and a creative visionary at Snap.
 He took us through a magical journey, from how he gave life to the Taj Mahal with vibrant colors and humorous animations through one of SnapChat’s Landmarker filters during his trip to India, all the way to the touching story of how his team partnered with Glade to create new filters for use by women who wear traditional dress that obscures everything but their eyes.
 Finally, Jeff described Snap’s culture of willingness to make educated bets on the future, gaming, augmented reality, and content and not being afraid to innovate and try themes I strongly resonate with on a personal level.
 The presentation then passed onto Laila Forghani and Ryan McDaniel, recruiters for Snap, who spoke about the full range of upcoming opportunities at Snaps and how we, as MSBAs, can leverage our diverse backgrounds and skillsets in both business and technical positions.
 Lastly, Alexis concluded our meeting with a fast-paced game of trivia.
 Luckily, the questions all revolved around Snap and the presentation, and were right up my alley thanks to my inherent interest in Snap and augmented reality.
 As if the day couldn’t get any better, I won first place and, beyond my wildest dreams, won a pair of Spectacles.

 This is a story of how the MSBA cohort and its program office were able to make the best of an unfortunate event and enjoy a magical week of virtual dates with some of the leading tech companies on the West Coast.
 Disney, Riot Games, and Live Nation were unfortunately rescheduled due to bad timing and the growing Coronavirus pandemic, but I am sure those meetings will be just as stellar.
 Staying optimistic and using all the resources available to make the best of any situation is an important skill, and something I strive to practice in any undesirable scenario.
 This is especially important now that the remainder of our semester has turned digital, and social distancing is encouraged.
 When lost, stay positive, keep your eyes on the future, and keep walking.
 You will either find a new path or be the trailblazer that many others follow.